mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 .. _djing-auto-dj:

-Using Auto DJ for automatic mixing
+Using Auto DJ For Automatic Mixing
 ==================================

 .. sectionauthor::